 VII.
-TWO.THOUSAND (\$2,000.00) DOLLARS will be paid to the Four Hundred (400) Members throughout the Order who procure the greatest or highest number of NEW MEMBERS IN and FOR the Camp to which they belong.
-The individual payments for this service will be in proportion to the number of members obtained by each one of the 400.
+TWO.THOUSAND (\$2,000.00) DOLLARS will be paid the Four Hundred (400) Members throughout the Order who prought the greatest or highest number of NEW MEMBERS IN and FOR the Camp to which they belong.
+The individual payment for this service will be in proportion to the number of members obtained by each one of the 400.